-If you drive your child to school in the morning, please enter the circle at the entrance in front of the main office between 8:15 and 8:25 A.M.
-A staff member will greet your child at the door.
+If you choose to drive your child to school in the morning, please enter the circle at the entrance in front of the main office between 8:20 and 8:25 A.M.
+A staff member will greet your child.
+We respectfully request that parents remain in their cars during drop-off.